wttech/gradle-aem-plugin/docs/launcher.md

 Simply, using e.g bash script - download the GAP launcher run it with regular GAP arguments - all tasks and properties are available to be used.

 Note that when it is needed to e.g specify GAP properties e.g related with source of AEM instance JAR & license files when running `instanceUp` task, consider adding argument `--save-props` when running GAP launcher.
-It will save all passed properties to `gradle.properties` file.
+It will save all other command line properties to `gradle.properties` file.
 Thanks to that, when running `instanceDown` task next time, all properties related with instance definitions will be no longer needed to be passed as command line arguments.

+Alternatively, when credentials passed as command line parameters are considered as not enough safe, it is an option to create file `gap/gradle.properties` and specify all required properties there before running the launcher.

 ## Setting up local instance